fujieda/xkeymacs/Readme.txt

 ======================================================================

 --- Abstract ---
-XKeymacs provides key operations like Emacs for applications running on Windows.
-You can configure key assignments per application.
+XKeymacs provides key bindings like Emacs for applications running on Microsoft Windows.
+You can also configure bindings for each application.

 --- Install ---
 1. Install the following runtime libraries.
 The latter is necessary